svpino/ml.school/README.md

 3. Customize the inference process of the "Pipeline of Digits" project endpoint to receive a JSON containing an image URL and return the digit in the image.

 4. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a Lambda Step to deploy the model automatically.

+## Session 6 - Model Monitoring

+This session aims to set up a monitoring process to analyze the quality of the data and the model.
+For this, we will have SageMaker capture and evaluate the data observed by the endpoint.

+### Assignments

+1. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add the necessary steps to generate a Model Quality baseline.
+Since the endpoint expects an image URL, we don't need to worry about data quality.

+2. Schedule a Model Quality Monitoring Job to monitor the "Pipeline of Digits" model.
+Generate fake ground truth data like we did during Session 6.

+3. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a new [Lambda Step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-lambda) to schedule the Model Quality Monitoring Job automatically.